Landlords will be required by law to install working carbon monoxide and smoke alarms in their properties.

-The measure is expected to take effect from October 2015, and comes with strong support after a consultation on property condition in the private rented sector.
+The measure took effect from October 2015, and comes with strong support after a consultation on property condition in the private rented sector.

 The move will help prevent up to 26 deaths and 670 injuries a year.

 The proposed changes to the law would require landlords to install carbon monoxide alarms in high risk rooms – such as those where boilers or gas fires are installed.

 Landlords would also need to install smoke alarms on every floor of their property, and test them at the start of every tenancy.

 Ensuring the safety of tenants